 Details of the nominated duty pharmacies can be found in the local Greek or English papers, or you can call to any of the following numbers that have a recording giving details of the duty pharmacies for that day.
 At the time of writing, calls to these numbers cost 16 cents per minute.

 24-hour Pharmacies Information Lines

-Pharmacists throughout Cyprus speak excellent English, and are very helpful and friendly.
-Dispensing of prescriptions is much the same as the UK, where it will be dispensed immediately, or during very busy times, within half an hour.
+Pharmacists throughout Cyprus speak excellent English and are very helpful and friendly.
+Dispensing of prescriptions is much the same as the UK, where it will be distributed immediately, or during hectic times, within half an hour.